drewjtaylor/drews-node-project/README.md

 In order to test endpoints, you will need to have [MongoDB](https://www.mongodb.com/try/download/community) installed globally, and you will need a program to directly test the endpoints such as [Insomnia](https://insomnia.rest/download), or [Postman](https://www.postman.com/downloads/).
 I used postman, so any screenshots or instructions here will assume you have the same, but any program should work as long as you know how to perform the same steps (add bearer tokens, switch between HTTP methods, etc.)

+## If you haven't already, run <code>npm install</code> to download dependencies.

-Create a folder named "data"
+## 1. Create a folder named "data"

-From the parent folder of "data", run the following:
+## 2. From the parent folder of "data", run the following:

 <code>mongod --dbpath=data</code>